 In addition to making beds, I also have certain things I try to do each day during this block of time.
 I give my self two hours every morning to accomplish these daily tasks.
 This works well because Flynn likes this morning time to snuggle on the couch and watch Nick Jr. Once she gets home from "school" with Steve, she makes herself comfy with her blankie and a cup of milk.
 She will play by herself and keep herself busy doing her "work", just like me.
 She actually does enjoy some jobs, like dusting.
 For real... she loves to dust!

 My current schedule looks like this:

-Thursday make weekly menu and activity chart for next week, make grocery list
+- Thursday make weekly menu and activity chart for next week, make a grocery list

 Around 2:00, we leave to pick up the kids.
 This part of the day varies greatly based on Madison's work and all the activity schedules.
 Once we are home, snacks and homework come next.
 I am usually getting dinner ready, so the kids do homework at the kitchen table.
 I try very hard to have dinner at 6:00 every night.
 I have tried other times, but this just works for us.
 I like to have us all sit down together as much as possible.
 And we do.
 On the nights Steve and Rhett have soccer practice, or Madison has work, we still eat at the regular time and I make up plates for them.
 That way, I can still serve a good meal and have the kitchen all cleaned up and organized at a decent time.